Meeting and exceeding analyst predictions: Tivic Health Systems Inc. (TIVC)

-For the readers interested in the stock health of Tivic Health Systems Inc. (TIVC).
-It is currently valued at $4.26.
-When the transactions were called off in the previous session, Stock hit the highs of $4.47, after setting-off with the price of $4.40.
-Company’s stock value dipped to $4.2101 during the trading on the day.
-When the trading was stopped its value was $4.37.Recently in News on December 20, 2021, Tivic Health Names Mindgruve Digital Marketing Agency of Record.
+Tivic Health Systems Inc. (TIVC) is priced at $3.94 after the most recent trading session.
+At the very opening of the session, the stock price was $3.81 and reached a high price of $4.02, prior to closing the session it reached the value of $3.82.
+The stock touched a low price of $3.7004.Recently in News on December 20, 2021, Tivic Health Names Mindgruve Digital Marketing Agency of Record.
 Tivic Health Systems, Inc. (Nasdaq: TIVC), an emerging growth company focused on non-invasive bioelectronic medicine, names Mindgruve, a modern marketing agency, as its digital marketing agency of record.
 Mindgruve will work with Tivic Health to develop an integrated marketing and brand strategy that supports marketing and sales efforts in the U.S. You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.